 INVOLVEMENT AT UMD

 In addition to being leaders inside of our fraternity, our members are leaders across other organizations throughout campus.
-We have leaders in the Student Government Association, Engineering Student Council, QUEST Honors Program, Student Alumni Leadership Council (SALC), Society of Hispanic Professional Engineers (SHPE), National Society of Black Engineers (NSBE), Engineers Without Borders (EWB), Engineering World Health (EWH), and the Diamondback.
+We have leaders in the Student Government Association, Engineering Student Council, QUEST Honors Program, Student Alumni Leadership Council (SALC), Society of Hispanic Professional Engineers (SHPE), National Society of Black Engineers (NSBE), Society of Asians in Science and Engineering (SASE), Engineers Without Borders (EWB), Engineering World Health (EWH), and the Diamondback.

 Many of our members also participate in research with distinguished professors across a wide variety of engineering disciplines.
 Our faculty advisor, Dr. Kenneth Kiger, is the Associate Dean of Undergraduate Programs for the A. James Clark School.